 The public school system in Nashville, Tennessee, for example, has seen a tremendous boost in its graduation rates since it became a Ford NGL community.
 With 12 high schools and more than 16,000 students, the program has set up a total of 78 career academies that focus on topics ranging from engineering to aerospace to music production.
-The graduation rate jumped from 58 percent in 2005 to 75 percent in 2013.
+The graduation rate jumped from 58 percent in 2013